blahosyl/dinner-party/README.md

 Google Sheets is very well suited for storing data in a structured way, but it is much less capable of producing a shopping list tailored for a specific occasion.
 While it is technically possible to create such a list using conditionals, filtering and sorting, it is a cumbersome process prone to manual error.

 The Dinner Party Planner app aims to solve this problem.
-It provides a structured flow with step-by-step questions that are straightforward to answer, does all necessary calculations in the background, and produces a tailor-made list depending on the ingredients needed and also taking existing stock into account.
+It provides a structured flow with step-by-step questions that are straightforward to answer, does all necessary calculations in the background, and produces a tailor-made list depending on the ingredients needed, while also taking existing stock into account.

 ### User goals